Disney Kids & Family: Disney Branded Television

-Following a company restructuring in November 2020, Disney's local television channels became part of Disney Branded Television, a newly created unit of Disney General Entertainment Content (now Disney Entertainment Television).
-Headed by the former Disney Channels Worldwide president, Gary Marsh, the new unit oversees development and production of content made for kids, tweens, teens and families for Disney Channel, Disney Junior, Disney XD and Disney+.
+After a company restructuring in November 2020, Disney's local television channels became part of Disney Branded Television, a newly created unit of Disney General Entertainment Content (now Disney Entertainment Television).
+Headed by the former Disney Channels Worldwide president, Gary Marsh, the unit oversees development and production of content made for kids, tweens, teens and families for Disney Channel, Disney Junior, Disney XD and Disney+.
 Disney Branded TV also oversees all Disney+ unscripted series and specials.
 In December 2020, Disney announced that Radio Disney and Radio Disney Country would cease operations in early 2021.
-Following the reorganization, the management of Disney XD was moved to Disney Media and Entertainment Distribution.
+After the reorganization, the management of Disney XD was moved to Disney Media and Entertainment Distribution.

 On December 9, 2021, Disney acquired the documentary short Sophie and the Baron and brought it under its newly created Disney Original Documentary banner.
 On March 1, 2022, Marvel HQ in India was rebranded to Super Hungama.

-On March 10, 2022, Disney announced a suspension of its operations in Russia in response to the Russian invasion of Ukraine.It's Russian channel however continued operating until the dissolution of Disney's joint venture with local broadcaster Media-1 on December 14, 2022.
+On March 10, 2022, Disney announced a suspension of its operations in Russia in response to the Russian invasion of Ukraine.
+Its Russian channel, however, continued operating until the dissolution of Disney's joint venture with local broadcaster Media-1 on December 14, 2022.
 On March 15, 2023, Disney Channel HD was launched in India.

+Disney Kids & Family

+In March 2026, Dana Walden became the The Walt Disney Company's first Chief Creative Officer and announced that Debra OConnell would be chairman of the Disney Entertainment Television unit with Craig Erwich no longer overseeing the Disney Branded Television unit and Ayo Davis reporting now to OConnell.
+On June 15, 2026 it was announced that the unit will be renamed to Disney Kids & Family after O'Connell did a review of the unit.
+The new name is designed to more accurately reflect the nature of the division’s content and the audience it targets across Disney+, Disney Jr., Disney Channel, and digital platforms as the "Branded Television" part caused some confusion with company members and audiences.

+In August 2026, the unit inked a global distribution deal with The Pokémon Company for the broadcast and distribution of the Pókemon library on Disney Channel, Disney XD and Disney+ as well the stop-motion series Pokémon Tales: The Misadventures of Sirfetch’d & Pichu which originally was set to debut on Netflix.

+In September 2026, the unit inked a overall development deal with kids brand Like Nastya for the development and creation of original content for preschoolers, kids, tweens, teens and families.